Leg3ndary/tagscript-docs/docs/source/index.rst

 .. tip::

-    If you just want a quick refresher on blocks, this tag will show you everything you need to know: `?tse <block> <https://carl.gg/t/204246>`_
+    If you just want a quick refresher on blocks, this tag will contains everything you need to know: `?tse <block> <https://carl.gg/t/204246>`_

 .. note::